 Single Serve Brewing

-While there is no consensus about single serve coffee machines being a distinctive brewing method, if you thing about Keurig brewers, they use pressure to push water through the coffee grounds, but the pressure is not as high as with espresso machines.
+There is no consensus about single serve coffee machines being a distinctive brewing method.
+However, if you think about Keurig brewers, they use pressure to push water through the coffee grounds, but the pressure is not as high as with espresso machines.
 The coffee is ground coarser than for Moka pot, and it is less compact, hence a faster brewing time.
+In the end, a Keurig machine brews coffee in a unique way, like no other coffee maker.
 Single serve provide you a clean cup, with decent aroma and flavor, and minimum effort.
 It is one of the most convenient devices, reducing the operator’s manual intervention to zero.

 Aeropress is a manual coffee making device that allows you to use pressure to brew a cup.
 The method involves a two steps process, with a few minutes steeping followed by pushing the brew through the coffee grounds under pressure to extract even more solids and caffeine.
 Aeropress coffee is strong with body, and resembles a lot with espresso.